Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 Those workers would need to have a first dose by December 3 and a second by January 17.
 Non-compliant businesses could be fined up to $15,000.

-The changes also include amendments to the Employment Relations Act 2000, to allow workers time off to get vaccinated, and a paid period of leave for those choosing not to be vaccinated.
+The changes will also require employers to give workers time off to get vaccinated, and a four-week notice period for those who lose their jobs because they were not vaccinated.

-With still about eight per cent of the eligible population yet to receive a dose of the Pfizer vaccine, potentially hundreds of thousands of workers could be impacted once the framework kicks in on December 3.
+With still about 8 per cent of the eligible population yet to receive a dose of the Pfizer vaccine, potentially hundreds of thousands of workers could be affected once the framework kicks in on December 3.

-Polls have shown strong support for vaccine mandates, however polls have also shown confusion around the new traffic light system.
+Polls have shown strong support for vaccine mandates, but have also shown confusion around the new traffic light system.

 Legislation to support these changes needs to be passed before the new system comes into force, however as next is week Parliamentary recess it means there are just two days for the Bill to be debated.